chrisjsewell/myst-lsp/README.md

    $ jupyter lab
    ```

-5. Open a Markdown file, and make sure the file type is set to `MyST`
+5. Open a Markdown file, and make sure the file type is set to `ipythongfm`

 ## TODO / Notes